 8) Eleventh Heaven...or Hell

-Many of the fans inside the Signal Iduna Park or watching around the world - and certainly Christian Pulisic - were not born for what was a classic Klassiker on 27 November 1971.
+Many of the fans watching around the world - and certainly Christian Pulisic - were not born for what was a classic Klassiker on 27 November 1971.
 They will certainly have heard about it though, and Dortmund fans, look away now!
 Hosts Bayern triumphed 11-1 to record their biggest Bundesliga win, still a club record.

 Klopp masterminded one of Dortmund's most famous Klassiker triumphs that the now-Liverpool boss classed as "the most exceptional moment in our history."
 Already Bundesliga champions, Die Schwarzgelben faced Bayern in Berlin in the DFB Cup final.
 Ninety minutes later, fuelled by a magnificent Lewandowski hat-trick, BVB lifted the trophy, though the emphatic 5-2 scoreline probably stung Bayern even more.

 Bayern did take sweet revenge though, and on the biggest stage of all.
 In the first-ever all-German UEFA Champions League final in 2012/13, Arjen Robben's 89th-minute goal left Bayern on top of Europe for the fifth time thanks to a 2-1 win at Wembley.
-That was Jupp Heynckes' last game against Dortmund, who are also the only team not to lose to the returning Bayern boss in his last 20 league matches.
-Will new BVB boss Peter Bosz - in his very first Klassiker - get one over on Don Jupp?
+That was Jupp Heynckes' second-last game against Dortmund, who again suffered at the hands of Herr Heynckes on home turf in November.
+Will new BVB boss Peter Stöger - in his very first Klassiker - get one over on Don Jupp?